Jorge-Ortiz-Mata/Github-Course/README.md

 The pull request is a request to pull your code into another branch.
 There are two ways in order to make a pull-request.
 One is by going to Github repo website or localy.
 Probably, you will be editing the same file as other programmer and the conflicts could be appear.

+You can solve those conflicts by deleting or changing the files that are in conflict.

+### Undo-commit.

+You can get back to latest commit in order to undo the changes or the commit made.

 ##	Git commands.

 * git init.
 Initialize git within the directory.